-The number of respiratory illness presentations to EDs increased in the past week to the mid-range of values usually reported at this time of year (Figure 3).
+The number of respiratory illness presentations to EDs decreased in the past week but remained in the higher range of values usually reported at this time of year (Figure 3).

 Figure 3.
 Number of respiratory illness presentations to emergency departments in WA by week, 2018 to 2023 YTD